 Python If Else Syntax

-The syntax of If Else Statement in Python is
+The syntax of the Python If Else Statement is

-if (Test condition): # If the condition is TRUE then these statements will be executed True statements else # If the condition is FALSE then these statements will be executed False statements
+if (Test condition): # The condition is TRUE then these lines will be printed True codes else # When the condition evaluates to FALSE then these lines will print False codes

-If the test condition present in the above Python If else structure is evaluated to true, True statements are executed.
+When the test condition present in the above Python If else structure is evaluated to true, True statements are executed.
 When it returns false, a False code is executed.

-Please save this Python file and run the script by clicking the Run Module or simply click F5
+Please save this file and run the script file by pressing F5.

-We enter 60 as marks, which is greater than 50 that’s why it printed (s1 and s2 statement) inside the If statement block.
+We enter 60 as marks for the demo purpose, which is greater than 50.
+That’s why the Python if else program printed (s1 and s2 statements) inside the If block.

-To demonstrate the If else statement, we entered 30 as marks it means Condition is FALSE so, s3 and s4 statements inside the else block will print.
+We entered 30 as marks.
+It means the Condition is FALSE, so s3 and s4 inside the else block will print.

-In this If Else Statement example, First, we declared marks variable and asks the user to enter any integer value. int() restrict the user not to enter non integer values
+First, we ask the user to enter marks. int() restricts the user not to enter non-integer values.